 1.3.3.
 Replace the BGM with 1 mL of osteogenic mineralization medium (MM) containing BGM, 50 µg/mL ascorbic acid and 5 mM β-glycerophosphate 24 h after the addition of the OBs and incubate for 14 days at 37 °C and 5% CO2.
 Change the medium every 2-3 days with 1 mL of freshly prepared MM to each well.

-1.3.4.
-OB differentiation assessed by alkaline phosphatase activity (ALP) from cell lysates
+1.4.
+OB differentiation assessed by alkaline phosphatase (ALP) activity from cell lysates

-1.3.4.1.
+1.4.1.
 To measure ALP activity on day 7 after the addition of MM, aspirate the culture medium from the wells and then wash with 1 mL of sterile 1x PBS (37 °C).
 Carefully aspirate the PBS to allow the attached cells to remain on the tissue culture plastic or biomaterial and freeze the plates at -80 °C.